Keeping chickens at home is a lot of fun – but it is also a lot of work.

 I live in a cold climate and opt to do this instead of providing supplemental heat such a heat lamp or small heater that they could knock over and start a fire with.

 Be sure to keep the chicken run clean too.

 Sometimes you have to muck it out just like you do the chicken coop.

 Keeping the area clean where your chickens roam and live is the best way to help prevent disease.

 Choose The Right Breed

 There are chickens that are raised for egg production, chickens that are raised solely for meat production and those that lay eggs and can also be butchered for meat.

 They get too fat too fast and if you try to keep them you end up with a dead chicken.

 Some chicken breeds live a long time as long as they are cared for, so choose a breed that provides you with what you want – eggs, meat or simply a pet that lives a long time.

-Do you have questions?
 I invite you to leave your comments below.